pyvista/pyvista/docs/index.rst

 For general questions about the project, its applications, or about software usage, please create an issue in the `pyvista/pyvista-support`_ repository where the community can collectively address your questions.
-You are also welcome to join us on join us on Slack_ or send one of the developers an email.
+You are also welcome to join us on Slack_ or send one of the developers an email.
 The project support team can be reached at `info@pyvista.org`_.

 .. _pyvista/pyvista-support: https://github.com/pyvista/pyvista-support